UWNetworksLab/uProxy-obfuscators/README.md

 uProxy obfuscation
 ==================

-The uProxy obfuscation model provide transport-layer resistance to DPI systems.
+The uProxy obfuscation module provides transport-layer resistance from DPI systems.

 The obfuscation layer provides resistance against large-scale DPI attempts to passively detect uProxy.
 This obfsucation layer does not protect against an adversary that can throw expensive resources (such as people power) to identify a connection.